Windsor Gardens station: Former stations

 The Norfolk County Railroad opened through South Dedham (now Norfolk) on April 23, 1849.
-Within two years, Winslow(s) station (also called Durfees and South Dedham–East Walpole) was located at Washington Street.
+Winslow(s) station (also called Durfees and South Dedham–East Walpole), located at Washington Street, opened that year.
 The line went through several operators in its early decades, with the New York and New England Railroad (NY&NE) taking over in 1875.
 The Washington Street grade crossing adjacent to the station was replaced by a railroad bridge and road underpass in 1897.